Any good tips for scanning Golf Tags on the course?

 W

-Walter Nerling posted over 7 years ago
+Walter Nerling posted about 8 years ago

 The most important capability of the LINK reader is to bring TAG functionality to the iPhone.
 There missing that huge market segment without it.
 I think the secondary consideration is for ease of scanning for all users.
 I think if Apple allowed NFC reading in their phone, you wouldn't see the LINK being introduced at all.